RAK10701-Plus Field Tester LoRaWAN Network Setup

 Figure 1: Add New End Device- Click Add end devices to add the Field Tester Plus to the application.

-Figure 1: End Device Field Tester AddedThe device is currently operating in LinkCheck Mode, as the Field Test Data Processor Extension has not yet been configured.
-In this mode, the device screen will only display:
+Figure 1: End Device Field Tester AddedNow, the device is operating in LinkCheck Mode, as the Field Test Data Processor Extension has not yet been configured.
+In this mode, the device only displays downlink signal quality metrics.

-Figure 1: Field Tester LinkCheck ModeNext, install and configure the Field Test Data Processor Extension to enable full metric reporting (uplinks, packet loss, CSV export).
+Figure 1: LinkCheck ModeNext, install and configure the Field Test Data Processor Extension to enable uplink metric reporting.

-Make sure the frequency band configured on the gateway matches the LoRaWAN Band setting of your Field Tester Plus.
+Ensure the frequency band configured on the gateway matches the LoRaWAN Band setting of your Field Tester.

 To connect your Field Tester Plus to The Things Network (TTN), a community-based LoRaWAN Network Server (LNS), visit the TTN Console at: https://console.cloud.thethings.network/